English cricket team in Australia in 1861–62: Tour

 The team sailed from Liverpool on 20 October in the SS Great Britain, arriving in Melbourne on 24 December.
 The visit created enormous interest in Australia with a vast crowd greeting the team's arrival at Sandridge (Port Melbourne).

 As a team, they played 12 matches that were not first-class, winning 6 and losing 2 with 4 drawn.
 All but one of these games were against odds of at least 18 to 11.
 The exception was a one-day single innings match.

 The first match of the tour, against Victoria in Melbourne, drew 45,000 spectators over three days, enabling Spiers and Pond to pay the tour's expenses after just one match.

 Later in January 1862, the team played New South Wales on the Sydney Domain; the Secretary for Lands, John Robertson controversially allowed the promoters to charge admission to the public while arranging a free stand for parliamentarians.

 The team divided for a match in March 1862 at the Melbourne Cricket Ground that has been called The World v Surrey XI and is rated first-class.
 The six Surrey players were joined by five locals, who reportedly had Surrey affiliations, to form the Surrey XI; the World XI was formed of the six non-Surrey tourists and another five locals.
 The World XI won by 6 wickets thanks to an outstanding all-round performance by George Bennett who scored 72 and then took 7-30 and 7-85.
 This game drew a good attendance of about 8,000.
 One of the World XI locals was John Conway of Victoria who later managed the first Australian team to tour England.

 The tour was certainly successful in the long-term sense that it inspired later English teams to visit Australia.
 The team arrived back in England on 12 May 1862.

 This first tour greatly promoted the development of Australia cricket.
 Charles Lawrence (sometimes spelled as Laurence) remained in Sydney as a professional coach with the Albert Cricket Club.
 He captained New South Wales in intercolonial matches and captain-coached the famous Aboriginal cricket team that completed the first cricket tour of England in 1868.
-After the 1863/64 tour Billy Caffyn also he stayed on in Australia, first as a professional with the Melbourne Cricket Club, and then with the Warwick Club in Sydney.
+After the 1863/64 tour Billy Caffyn also stayed on in Australia, first as a professional with the Melbourne Cricket Club, and then with the Warwick Club in Sydney.

 Both men had an enormous influence on the development of the new generation of Australian cricketers.